Economy of Uganda: Agriculture

-In addition to smaller productions of other agricultural products, like cotton (87 thousand tons), tea (62 thousand tons), tobacco (35 thousand tons) and cocoa (27 thousand tons).
+In addition, there are smaller productions of other agricultural products, like cotton (87 thousand tons), tea (62 thousand tons), tobacco (35 thousand tons) and cocoa (27 thousand tons).

 Transportation

 As of 2017, Uganda had about 130000 km of roads, with approximately 5300 km (4 percent) paved.
 Most paved roads radiate from Kampala, the country's capital and largest city.

 As of 2017, Uganda's metre gauge railway network measures about 1250 km in length.
 Of this, about 56% (700 km), is operational.
 A railroad originating at Mombasa on the Indian Ocean connects with Tororo, where it branches westward to Jinja, Kampala, and Kasese and northward to Mbale, Soroti, Lira, Gulu, and Pakwach.
 The only railway line still operating, however, is the one to Kampala.

 Uganda's important link to the port of Mombasa is now mainly by road, which serves its transport needs and also those of neighboring Rwanda, Burundi, parts of the Democratic Republic of the Congo, and South Sudan.

 An international airport is at Entebbe on the northern shores of Lake Victoria, about 41 km south of Kampala.
-In January 2018, the government of Uganda began the construction of Kabaale International Airport, in the Western Region of Uganda.
+In January 2018, the government of Uganda began the construction of Kabalega International Airport, in the Western Region of Uganda.
 This will be Uganda's second international airport, which is planned to facilitate the construction of an oil refinery and boost tourism.

+The transport union Amalgamated Transport and General Workers Union (ATWGU) is one of the more powerful trade unions in the country with about 100,000 members, many of whom are informal workers.